QLD Construction Site Accident Lawyers

 • Our capped professional fees

-• And the legal process of a work injury damages claim
+• And the legal process of a work injury claim

-Workplace injury data shows that mining and construction workers have a heightened risk of industrial accidents.
-Some workplace injury risks include impact from moving vehicles, falling objects, equipment and crushing injuries, as well as working in confined spaces or at heights.
+3. Some common workplace injury risks include impact from moving vehicles, falling objects, equipment and crushing injuries, as well as working in confined spaces or at heights.

 Queensland workplace legislation states all employers have work health and safety (WHS) obligations, including: